teamneoneko/Cats-Blender-Plugin-Unofficial-/README.md

 # Cats Blender Plugin.

 **From 22/12/2023 there are seperate versions for blender 3.6 and 4.0, see below for the links.
-This version of cats WILL NOT support version below blender 3.6**
+This version of cats WILL NOT support version below blender 3.6, as this change was made last minute into the holidays i will not have time to update the wiki or the docs, i will do this after the holidays (Most likely new years now)**

 If you are using blender 3.6 please use the latest release [here](https://github.com/Yusarina/Cats-Blender-Plugin-Unofficial-/releases).